irodriguez00/irodriguez00/README.md

 - 🧑‍🎓 **Cybersecurity Student**
 - 🔐 Passionate about **Network Security** and system administration.
-- 📚 Always learning, with a strong interest in IT technologies, protocols, and best practices
+- 📚 Always learning, with a strong interest in IT technologies, protocols, and best practices.

 ---